mmbman/Katagiri/fukanzazengi-notes.md

 > 況乎全體逈出塵埃兮、孰信拂拭之手段。
 >
 > SZ: Indeed, the whole body is free from dust.
 Who could believe in a means to brush it clean?
+>
+> EB: Indeed, the Whole Body is far beyond the world’s dust.
+Who could believe in a means to brush it clean?

 - “Dust,” “brush it clean,” etc. is a reference to [*The Platform Sutra*](platform-sutra) and the well-known story of the “poetry contest,” which is considered a foundational story in Chinese Buddhism.
 In the story, the top student Shen Hsiu (Japanese: Jinshū) writes a verse comparing Buddhist practice to brushing dust from a mirror to keep it clean, and the student Hui Neng (Japanese: Daikan Enō), who becomes the Sixth Ancestor, composes a responding verse.
 For the story and its interpretation, see [“*Platform Sutra* – Talk 1”](1987-03-06-Platform-Sutra-Talk-1).